 In 2003, they released their 'breakthrough' 4th album, "1000 Thoughts of Violence".
 Dubbed as Kekal's most successful album to date in terms of sales and media reception, the band started to gain attention beyond the Asian region due to the uniqueness of its music: combining stylistic elements of jazz-fusion, progressive rock, psychedelic, dub, trip-hop, experimental electronic and ambient music, and blended together into their own distinct style known as 'Kekal style'.
-Praised by critics and enthusiasts alike, they started to cite Kekal among the world's most important 'avant-garde metal' bands, and they toured Europe for the first time in 2004 (as the first Indonesian band to tour Europe).
-In 2005 they released their equally impressive 5th album "Acidity" and has since strengthen and validate their position within the international underground metal scene.
+Praised by critics and enthusiasts alike, they started to cite Kekal among the world's most important 'avant-garde metal' bands, and they toured Europe for the first time in 2004 (as the first Indonesian band to tour Europe) and played some shows in The Netherlands, Germany and Sweden.
+In 2005 they released their equally impressive 5th album "Acidity" and has since strengthened and validated their position within the international underground metal scene.

 Kekal decided to move forward and to come deep into musical territories yet unexplored by the band.
-Throughout the year 2006, Kekal was busy recording and shaping their yet another groundbraking, 6th album entitled "The Habit of Fire", an ambitious 70-minute epic concept album which marked a new statement for the band to push the envelope even harder and further.
+Throughout the year 2006, Kekal was busy recording and shaping their yet another groundbreaking, 6th album entitled "The Habit of Fire", an ambitious 70-minute epic concept album which marked a new statement for the band to push the envelope even harder and further.
 "The Habit of Fire" was released in 2007 by 2 record labels in North America and Europe and gained wider distribution and promotional coverage, making it to become another successful album alongside "1000 Thoughts of Violence".

 Never poised to follow the success of "The Habit of Fire", Kekal released a dark, low-key, modest 7th album "Audible Minority" in December 2008, dedicated only to the truest of their enthusiast listeners.